Written by Donna Bonfield | 16th February 2026

 Effective mediation starts before the session begins so that everyone involved understands what to expect and enters the process with the right mindset.

-First of all you should set out the process to the employees, , explaining how mediation works, the roles of each participant, and the importance of confidentiality.
+First of all, you should set out the process to the employees, explaining how mediation works, the roles of each participant, and the importance of confidentiality.
 Here you can address any questions or concerns upfront.
-Mediation cannot happen unless all parties agree to take part.
+Mediation cannot happen unless all parties agree to take part – it is a completely voluntary process and either party can leave at any time.

-Let participants know that the goal is collaboration – not assigning blame.
+Let participants know that the goal is collaboration – not assigning blame or establishing right or wrong.
 They should come prepared to share their perspectives honestly and work toward a resolution.

 The mediator should familiarise themselves with the background of the conflict, including any prior attempts at resolution.